rayzr522/Equilibria/MOD_LIST.md

+_I just updated the modpack and I haven't had a chance to update this yet.
+I'll get to this soon!_

 # Equilibria Mod List
 _Descriptions are mostly copied from CurseForge.
 It took me hours to come up with this list, please at least skim over it._